chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_machine.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Use the |resource machine| resource to define machines.
-Each machine is typically declared in separate, operating system- and/or provisioner-independent files that declare the topology of the application, and then the recipes that will be used to manage them.
+Use the |resource machine| resource to define one (or more) machines, and then converge entire clusters of machines.
+This allows clusters to be maintained in a version control system and to be defined using multi-machine orchestration scenarios.
+For example, spinning up small test clusters and using them for continuous integration and local testing, building clusters that auto-scale, moving a set of machines in one cluster to another, building images, and so on.

+Each machine is declared as a separate application topology, defined using operating system- and provisioner-independent files.
+Recipes (defined in cookbooks) are used to manage them.
+The |chef client| is used to converge the individual nodes (machines) within the cluster.

 For example:

 .. code-block:: ruby